prafulpatel16/ecs-demo/README.md

 5. Click **Next: Tags**, then **Next: Review**.
 6. Enter a role name (e.g., `ecsTaskExecutionRole`) and click **Create role**.

-### 4. Create an ECS Service Role

-1. Repeat the steps above to create a role with the necessary policies to allow ECS to interact with other AWS services (e.g., CloudWatch, ELB).

 ## Jenkins Configuration